ferdcoz/ferdcoz.github.io/_pages/about.md

 header:
     image: "/images/ba-banner.jpg"
 ---
 I'm a data enthusiastic (somedays working as data analyst somedays as data engineer and other days as data scientist) with electronics and information systems engineering, with a strong math and statistics background.
-I'm half Argentinian :argentina: half Italian :italy:.
+I'm half Argentinian :ar: half Italian :it:.

 I play bass, guitar and drums but I'm not good at singing.
 When I'm not diving across data lakes or data oceans, I enjoy traveling, go hiking, climbing mountains and making music or reparing my musician gear.